Limiting velocities and transonic dislocations in Mg: Conclusion

 \section{Conclusion}

 In conclusion, the mobilities of edge and screw dislocations in Mg are studied with a focus on extreme loading conditions.
-Only prismatic edge dislocation achieves supersonic velocity while the other three dislocations either cross-slip or form long stacking faults for applied shear stress above 500 MPa.
+Only prismatic edge dislocations achieve supersonic velocity at lower temperature (100K) while the other three dislocation types either cross-slip or form long stacking faults for applied shear stress above 500 MPa.
 It is also shown that the discrepancy between the theoretical limiting velocity and the MD results for Mg is due to its sensitivity to large hydrostatic stress around the dislocation core, which was not the case for fcc metals such as Cu.